DelphinusLab/prover-node-docker/README.md

 Find the correct volume you would like to delete with `docker volume ls`.

 Delete the prover-node workspace volume with `docker volume rm <volume_name>`.
-By default volume_name is "prover-node-docker_workspace-volume"
+By default volume_name is "prover-node-docker_workspace-volume".
+So by default do `docker volume rm prover-node-docker_workspace-volume`.

 ### Rebuild Docker Image